alehander92/Airtight/README.md

     HList_intOf(2, 2, 4)));
 ```
 yeah, you need a shower now, doncha

+syntactic sugar : `[Integer]` for list types, `y >> z` for function types,
+`Integer | Float` for union types. we have some extensions to the hindley milner
+inference algorithm, so the current type system is probably unsound and weird, but
+you have haskell/idris for that

 hermetic is just a little kid now and its quite buggy and a proof of concept
 however if you're interested, you have some ideas/questions, or you just wanna